Tips for Getting Through Customs Quickly at Cancun International Airport

 Hotels near Cancun Airport

 In case you have an early outbound flight or arrive late at night, a wise option could be to spend the first or last night in one of the comfortable hotels near Cancun airport.
-Here below I have selected my top three favorites, but you can check out all the options in my dedicated post.
+Below, I have selected my top three favorites, but you can check out all the options in my dedicated post.

 ➡️ Hilton Garden Inn (inside the airport)